Children and young people

 Negative effects on health and wellbeing

-Maternal experiences of and exposure to FDSV as a child or young person are statistically associated with adverse pregnancy outcomes.
+Maternal experiences of and exposure to FDSV as a child or young person are associated with adverse pregnancy outcomes.
 These include low birth weight and pregnancy or birth complications, which in turn, are risk factors for experiencing FDSV among children and young people.
 This demonstrates the intergenerational impacts of FDSV (see also Family and domestic violence and Pregnant people) (Mamun et al. 2023).

 For information related specifically to the outcomes of child sexual abuse, see Child sexual abuse.